brendan-duncan/webgpu_inspector/README.md

 - **Temporary Add-On's will need to be re-loaded every time you start Firefox.**

 #### Safari Technology Preview
+- **Note**:
+  - Safari support is still a work-in-progress and has issues
 - [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) has WebGPU support, which you can enable from **Develop / Feature Flags... / WebGPU**.
 - Safari Extension development is done through Xcode
 - Open **<webgpu_inspector directory>/extensions/safari/WebGPU_Inspector.xcodeproj** with Xcode